abik11/vue-cordova/README.md

 Because on Windows you may encounter problems if you will try to delete *node_modules* directory, it is also recommended to install **rimraf** package from npm.

 ### Build
-Before building the application run: `npm i`.
+Before building the application run: `npm i` or restore packages through Visual Studio GUI.